Coinsence/coinsence-wallet/README.md

 npm run start:ios
 ```

-## Build Coinsence App Bundles
+## Build Coinsence App APK

-Before building the release version for a platform, run the `clean-all` command to delete any untracked files in your current working directory.
-(Be sure to stash any uncommited changes you've made.)
-This guarantees consistency across builds for the current state of this repository.

-The `final` commands build the production version of the app, and bundle it with the release version of the platform being built.
+The `final` commands build the production version of the app

 ### Android